lezhnev74/lessthan12ms.com/texts/20240112-heaplog/heaplog.md

 After using it for a few days, it felt good as everything happens on the backend, but still certain skill must be developed to use the full potential of the tool.

+One notable feature is the Timeline at the right top.
+It proved to be a handy tool, it shows how matches spread across time.
+Also, you can use your mouse to zoom in to certain time window and inspect those messages.
+That helps with data exploration and debugging greatly.

 ## Conclusion